Historic Farmhouse fit for a Modern-Day Farmer

 For example, there had been a mural on one wall of the living room, a landscape scene, painted by the occupants before Sean’s family.
 Sean’s mother had touched it up, but Megan and Sean were not interested in keeping the mural, which they felt had served its time.
 And yet the Skeuse siblings who’d grown up in the house felt sentimental about it.
 “There were many voices to listen to,” says Eastridge, good naturedly.
 The creative solution was to build a new wall over the mural.
 Someday, a future generation of homeowner may discover the hidden treasure.

 The renovation includes a new kitchen added to the back of the house, so as not to obstruct the view of the pond.
+For that, they might have explored custom home builders lake geneva, wi, who may also have experience in renovation and redesign to get the best possible service in the locality.
 The family was entertaining friends at the kitchen island during the recent visit.
 The walnut cabinetry echoes the walnut flooring in the adjacent room.
+Perhaps the cabinet, as well, needs to be replaced with something more modern like inset cabinets that won’t creak as much.
+If they do plan on replacing the cabinetry, they can search for best inset cabinets online to identify the design that will work best.

 “We made small adjustments to have a large impact,” said Brahaney, such as changing smallish French doors to windows.